ewfx/gaied-cort-gems-20/README.md

 1. Install Required Software
 Python 3.9 or higher

-Tesseract OCR (for image text extraction)
+2.Tesseract OCR (for image text extraction)

 2.** **Install Required Python Packages****
 Run the following command to install all necessary dependencies: